 When we think of bullying, many times we think of adolescents in middle school and high school.
 These “Mean Girls” or bullies make life impossible for the victim.
 There is another demographic that we need to bring attention to in this day and age which it may come to a surprise to you.

 Bullying is defined as patterns of deliberately harming and humiliating others.
-10 to 20 percent of seniors citizens have experienced being bullied by their peers.
+10 to 20 percent of senior citizens have experienced being bullied by their peers.
 It happens to both men and women.
 Senior bullying in a structured environment such as an assisted living or other care facility can make an already stressful transition even harder.

 In a community where there are a lot of staff members, there may be a better chance of someone stepping in when a situation arises.
 Many times, when someone is bullied and there is no one around to witness, an incident could cause someone to be afraid to report such a situation.
 According to a study conducted at Arizona State University, “this behavior is more common in institutions such as nursing homes, assisted livings where people are forced to not only spend a lot of time together in close proximity but also have to share limited resources such as sofas, games, televisions and particularly staff attention.”